 Finally, we will take you through a quick step-by-step guide of a simple composite that will teach you the basics!
 By the end of this article, you’ll be able to create amazing composite images.

-What is a Composite Image?
+What is a Composite Image in Photography?

 A composite image is simply a picture made up of multiple images.
 This is evident in its name.
 Composite means an object made up of several parts or elements.